2013 Philadelphia Eagles season: Week 16: vs. Chicago Bears

-The Eagles beat the Chicago Bears 54–11 on Sunday Night Football.
+With the Dallas Cowboys defeating the Washington Redskins earlier in the day, their fate for the NFC East would have to wait to be decided the following week.
+However, that didn't stop the Eagles from routing the Chicago Bears 54–11 on Sunday Night Football to deny Chicago from clinching the NFC North.
 Nick Foles went 21/25 for 230 yards and two touchdowns.
 LeSean McCoy ran the ball 18 times for 133 yards and two touchdowns.
 Towards the end, the Eagles brought in bench players to finish the game.
 Bryce Brown ran for a 65-yard touchdown with 6:14 to go with Michael Vick at the quarterback helm.
 This was Michael Vick's final appearance as an Eagle.
 This was the first game in NFL history to end with a final score of 54–11.

 With the convincing win, the Eagles improved to 9–6, and would face their archrivals, the Dallas Cowboys, the following Sunday night for the division title.